Libyan Investment Authority

 manages investment funds of the government coming from the oil and gas

 industry in various areas of the international finance market.

 LIA is in charge for the assets of the Libyan Arab Foreign Investment Company and Oilinvest.
 Other activity of the LIA is related to the ESDF (Economic and Social Development Fund ), which manages assets in Libya to benefit Libya’s population.
-The ranking in terms of asset among the Sovereign Wealth Funds of the Libyan Investment Authority is higher than the Revenue Regulation Fund, but lower than the Government Pension Fund, the Government Investment Corporation, and Abu Dhabi Investment Authority.
+The ranking in terms of asset among the Sovereign Wealth Funds of the merchant cash advance companies is higher than the Revenue Regulation Fund, but lower than the Government Pension Fund, the Government Investment Corporation, and Abu Dhabi Investment Authority.